CSALabsAutomation/azure-cosmosdb-lab/steps/10_optimistic-concurrency-control/documentation.md

  1. Within the Program.cs editor tab, Add the following using blocks to the top of the editor:

     ```sh
       using System;
       using System.Collections.Generic;
-    using System.Linq;
       using System.Threading.Tasks;
       using Microsoft.Azure.Cosmos;
     ```
 1. Within the Program class, add the following lines of code which creates variables for your connection information and Cosmos client.
 Database and Container info has to be added.
 Also **main()** method structure has to be added as given below.